Skip to main content

 • Trust documents (if trust is beneficiary)

-How long the process takes at American Heritage: POD and joint accounts settled more quickly; single-owner accounts without POD designation require probate documentation which varies by estate size and state requirements.
+How long the process takes at American Heritage: Notification response typically within 2 business days of receipt or 30 days from date of death, whichever is later.
+POD and joint accounts settle more quickly; single-owner accounts without POD designation require probate documentation which varies by state and estate size.
 The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

-Documentation required by American Heritage includes Certified death certificate, Government-issued ID for the person settling the account, and American Heritage Information Sheet (single-owner or beneficiary accounts), along with additional paperwork that varies by account type.
+Documentation required by American Heritage includes Certified death certificate (all account types), Valid government-issued ID for the person settling the account, and American Heritage Information Sheet (single-owner or beneficiary accounts), along with additional paperwork that varies by account type.
 All death certificates and court documents must be certified copies.

 Frequently asked questions